rfgiusti/linuxtools/README.md

 	focused window between the left and the right screen.
 Requires `xdotools`, `xwininfo`, and `xprop`.
 Requires that the resolution of the screen to the left be specified manually (easiy fixed);
+1. `myfile`: if you call `file` withtout arguments, this script will call all files in the current directory as arguments for you;
 1. `texclean`: removes LaTeX temporary files from the current directory, but only if there is a single `.tex` file with a `\documentclass`.